 Impressively, you’ll get access to most of these features alongside 5GB of storage if you use OneDrive’s free plan, and paid options deploy more storage space and access to Microsoft Office apps.
 If you’re a business, OneDrive’s various access tiers supply services like Exchange, SharePoint and Teams alongside extra collaboration and sharing features.

-Read the full review: Microsoft OneDrive (opens in new tab)
+Read the full Microsoft OneDrive review.

 Dropbox was one of the first companies to go big on cloud storage and file hosting, so it’s no surprise that it also has excellent security.